 In addition to general personal care needs and domestic tasks, specialist live-in carers are experienced in caring for those with specific conditions such as dementia and Parkinson’s.
 For those with more intensive care needs, intermittent nursing care can also be utilised from a district nurse.

 24-hour care is when your loved one has carers looking after them for every hour of the day.
 It’s a very intensive form of social care, often for those with life-limited or life-changing conditions or prognosis.
-End of life palliative care often is given for 24-hours a day.
+End of life palliative care is often given 24-hours a day.

-Care homes often offer 24-hour support, as do nursing homes.
-But live-in care is also able to be 24-hours.
+Care homes often provide 24-hour support, as do nursing homes.
+But live-in care can also be 24-hours.
 Where standard live-in care involves one carer who works up to a 12-hour shift and then stays overnight, with flexibility for three awakenings, 24-hour care involves two or more carers working in rotation to ensure there’s always support available.
 Because in-home care on a 24-hour-a-day basis involves one-to-one support for your loved one, it ensures they are consistently receiving the care they require.